willp240/antinullh/HOWTO.md

 - `maxssqth12`: The maximum sin$^2 \theta_{12}$value of the grid
 - `numvalsssqth12`: The number of grid points on the sin$^2 \theta_{12}$ axis

+<h2>Apps</h2>

-These classes and config files, along with all the OXO classes, are brought together in various apps in the `antinullh` top directory.
-These are described below in the order you will probably want to use them:
+These above classes and config files, along with all the OXO classes, are brought together in various apps in the `exec` directory.
+These are described in this section in the order you will probably want to use them:

-<h2>Calculating Reactor Distances</h2>
+<h3>Calculating Reactor Distances</h3>

 To calculate the oscillation probability for an MC reactor IBD event, we need to know how far it has travelled, so we need to know the distance from the reactor it was produced in to SNO+.
 Rather than we do this calculation on the fly at every event for every iteration of a fit, we precalculate the distance for each reactor core.
 You can do this by running: